PeoplesHub Workshop – Connect online as an individual

 Intro to Kingian Nonviolence

 Building the Beloved Community: the philosophy of Kingian Nonviolence can be applied to confront injustice and build towards our ideal.
-Take this interactive workshop to experience a viable, practical, and historically effective map for how to create lasting social change through nonviolent direct action, and how to dig deep below conflicts to find true reconciliation.
+Take this workshop to experience a viable, practical, and historically effective map for how to create lasting social change through nonviolent direct action, and how to dig deep below conflicts to find true reconciliation.
 In this interactive workshop, you will have a chance to try on this philosophy to see how it fits for you at this moment in our movements.

 Trainers: Matt Guynn, Director of Organizing, On Earth Peace, and Pam Smith, Executive Director, Addie Wyatt Center for Nonviolence